Scott Bradlee: Biography

 Bradlee grew up in the Pattenburg section of Union Township, Hunterdon County, New Jersey where he fell in love with jazz at the age of 12 after hearing George Gershwin's Rhapsody in Blue for the first time.
 He attended North Hunterdon High School and later the University of Hartford.

 Bradlee became a successful performer in the New York jazz scene, and served as music director for an interactive, off-Broadway theater experience called Sleep No More.

 In looking for creative inspiration, Bradlee began reworking popular music as an exercise.
 In 2009, he released "Hello My Ragtime '80s," which incorporated ragtime-style piano into popular music from the 1980s.
 After playing and experimenting on stage at his regular gig at Robert Restaurant, he released the compilation Mashups by Candlelight.
 Bradlee gained popularity in 2012 with A Motown Tribute to Nickelback, a collaboration with local musicians which arranged Nickelback's songs in the style of 1960s style R&B music.

-In 2013, Bradlee began to work more seriously on forming Postmodern Jukebox, a rotating group of musicians producing covers of pop songs in alternate styles, including jazz, ragtime, and swing.
+In 2013, Bradlee worked more seriously on forming Postmodern Jukebox, a rotating group of musicians producing covers of pop songs in alternate styles, including jazz, ragtime, and swing.
 The group burst onto the public radar with their doo-wop cover of Miley Cyrus's "We Can't Stop", featuring Robyn Adele Anderson and guest artists, The Tee-Tones.
 As the viral surge grew, Bradlee was interviewed by news outlets such as NPR and also performed live on Good Morning America and Fuse.
 The group visited Cosmopolitan magazine's New York office for a year-end review of their work and popular songs from the year.

 Several artists have publicly noted their appreciation for the group's work.
 Among the group's prominent guest musicians are Dave Koz, who collaborated with them in jazz covers of "Careless Whisper" and the Game of Thrones theme music, and Niia, who joined them for a "space jazz" version of "The End of the World".
 Postmodern Jukebox's October 2013 collaboration with Puddles Pity Party on a cover of Lorde's "Royals" generated particularly strong interest; as of June 2020, this video remained among the five most popular on Bradlee's YouTube channel with over 28.6 million hits.